G-Conard/g-conard.github.io/content/_index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
+        - title: Graduate Researcher and Lab Coordinator
+          company: WPI Soft Robotics Lab
+          company_url: ''
+          company_logo: srl-logo
+          location: Worcester, Massachussetts
+          date_start: '2024-08-01'
+          date_end: ''
+          description: |2-
+              I have continued working under Dr. Cagdas Onal in the Soft Robotics Lab at WPI.

+              As a researcher, my projects include:
+                * Investigating dynamic models for the continuum spine in order to accurately predict and control the robots' behavior
+                * Designing and building new versions of our origami-inspired continuum actuators to improve operation speed and manufacturing
+                * Developing simulation of origami actuator in Webots

+              As a lab coordinator, my responsibilities include:
+                * Organizing and running weekly meetings
+                * Managing lab space
+                * Sending out announcements
+                * Coordinating and hosting tours of the lab
         - title: NSF Graduate Research Fellow
           company: WPI Soft Robotics Lab
           company_url: ''
           company_logo: srl-logo
           location: Worcester, Massachussetts
           date_start: '2021-08-17'
-          date_end: ''
+          date_end: '2024-08-01'
           description: |2-
-              * Working under Dr. Cagdas Onal in the Soft Robotics Lab at WPI
+              I worked under Dr. Cagdas Onal in the Soft Robotics Lab at WPI.
+While a NSF Graduate Research Fellow, I was involved with the following projects:
+                * Collaborated with several teams of graduate students on various soft mobile robots developed by our lab, including a flexible-spined quadruped and a continuum-spined wheeled robot
-              * Lizard Team: Investigating methods of enabling a soft lizard-inspired robot to traverse uneven terrain, including mechanical design updates and motion planning development
+                * Lizard Team: Collaborated with a team of graduate students to investigate methods of enabling a soft lizard-inspired continuum-spined wheeled robot to traverse uneven terrain, including executing mechanical design updates to improve functionality and incorporate sensors for SLAM
-              * Quadruped Team: Collaborating with a team of graduate students to develop a soft quadruped robot with a flexible spine.
-Responsible for deriving inverse kinematics, developing Webots simulation, and assisting with mechanical design
+                * Quadruped Team: Collaborated with another graduate student to develop a soft quadruped robot with a flexible spine.
+Responsible for deriving inverse kinematics, developing a Webots simulation, and assisting with mechanical design
+                * Origami-Inspired Continuum Actuator - Modeling: Investigated dynamic models for the continuum spine in order to accurately predict and control the robots' behavior
                 * Wearable Assistive Device: Designed a wearable device to assist those with hearing loss
         - title: NASA OSTEM - LANDO Robotics Research and Development Intern
           company: NASA Langley Research Center
           company_url: ''